By Wendy Stoltz / Last Modified On January 22, 2023

 In higher elevations, the leavening agent works twice as hard and may cause the batter to rise rapidly and sink before it’s had a chance to set up.

-All these tips are relevant to most cake and cupcake recipes, not just this Gluten-Free Chocolate Cake.
+Note that these baking tips are relevant to most cake and cupcake recipes, not just this Gluten-Free Chocolate Cake.

 I wanted to share it with you so you can find your happily-cake-ever-after.